yasuoka/cvs2gitdump/README.md

   Append the email domain to the author.

-* -E log_encoding
+* -E log_encodings

-  Specify the character encoding which is used in CVS logs.
+  Specify the character encodings used for decoding CVS logs.
+Multiple encodings can be specified by spearating with ','.
+Specified encodings are used in order for decoding the log.
+Default is 'utf-8,iso-8859-1'

 * -k rcs_keywords